ianmelendez95/nube/README.md

       return res3
     }

-Ultimately, compiling synchronous functions to asynchronous functions would be a worthwhile project all on it's own, and proved to be a significant undertaking that wouldn't highlight the process of compiling a simple JS file to a fully 'cloud native' API platform.
+Ultimately, compiling synchronous functions to asynchronous functions would be a worthwhile project all on its own, and proved to be a significant undertaking that wouldn't highlight the process of compiling a simple JS file to a fully 'cloud native' API platform.